mac718/assignment_viking_airlines/README.md

 ```
 SELECT users.username
   FROM users
   JOIN itineraries ON users.id=itineraries.user_id
   JOIN tickets ON itineraries.id=tickets.itinerary_id
   JOIN flights ON tickets.flight_id=flights.id
   WHERE departure_time > '2013-01-01'AND departure_time <= '2013-12-31'
   GROUP BY users.username
   ORDER BY SUM(flights.price) DESC
   LIMIT 3
 ;

 ```

-5. Count all flights to or from the city of Lake Vivienne that did not land in Florida
+5. Count all flights to or from the city of Port Mac that did not land in Florida

 ```
 SELECT COUNT(*)
   FROM flights
   JOIN airports ao ON ao.city_id = flights.origin_id
   JOIN cities co ON ao.city_id = co.id
   JOIN airports ad ON ad.city_id = flights.destination_id
   JOIN cities cd ON ad.city_id = cd.id
   JOIN states sd ON ad.state_id = sd.id
   WHERE (cd.name = 'Port Mac' OR co.name = 'Port Mac') AND sd.name != 'Florida'
 ;

 ```